 Federal Trucking Laws

-The commercial trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA), which has established a number of rules and regulations to help prevent truck accidents and ensure the safe and efficient transportation of goods nationwide.
+The commercial trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA), an agency of the Department of Transportation which has established a number of rules and regulations to help prevent truck accidents and ensure the safe and efficient transportation of goods nationwide.

 There are many causes of truck accidents, but often they involve a violation of FMCSA regulations, which can make your case more complex.
-Norfolk, Virginia truck accident lawyers John Cooper and Jim Hurley have decades of experience handling these cases and know exactly what to look for when it comes to proving a violation of the law and seeking the full compensation you are due.
+Norfolk, Virginia truck accident lawyers John Cooper, Jim Hurley, Bill O’Mara, Griff O’Hanlon, Will Dudley and Mike Snellings have many yearsof combined experience handling these cases and know exactly what to look for when it comes to proving a violation of the law and seeking the full compensation you are due.

 Overview of FMCSA Laws